Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Asynchronous Load Balancing and Auto-scaling (ALBA)

 \item \emph{Rate-Idle} activates a new server with probability $g(x)=\frac{1}{\lambda}(\lambda-\beta x_{0,1} -x_{1,2})^+$.

 \end{itemize}

 \end{definition}

 Blind-$\theta$ is oblivious of the system state and thus highly scalable.
-On the other hand, within Rate-Idle, the auto-scaler needs to know the amount of initializing servers, the amount of busy servers with exactly one job at any point in time and both the job arrival and server initialization rates, which can be easily estimated.
-If $\lambda > \beta x_{0,1} + x_{1,2}$, then the interpretation is that the scaling probability is proportional to the difference between the mean demand, $\lambda$, and the rate at which servers become idle-on, $\beta x_{0,1}+x_{1,2}$.
-Otherwise, the scale-up process is turned off.
-Rate-Idle is interesting because it will induce fluid optimality if combined with JIQ; see Theorem~\ref{th3}.
+Rate-Idle scales resources up if and only if the mean demand, $\lambda$, exceeds the rate at which servers become idle-on, $\beta x_{0,1}+x_{1,2}$.
+Here, the auto-scaler needs to know the amount of initializing servers, the amount of busy servers with exactly one job and both the job arrival and server initialization rates; in Knative, these variables are available to the auto-scaler.
+If combined with JIQ, we will show in Theorem~\ref{th3} that Rate-Idle is asymptotically optimal.